ckids-datafirst/website/content/projects/2021-Fall/102/index.md

   \ confirming over credible information, and information spreads quicker online than\
   \ interventions like fact-checking.
 Misinformation can be debiased by identifying\
   \ gaps in mental representations of the world (mental models) and prompt alerts\
-  \ to be vigilant about assessing information (Lewandowsky et al, 2012).\n\nWe aim\
+  \ to be vigilant about assessing information (Lewandowsky et al, 2012).\r\n\r\n\
-  \ to develop interventions to make media-balance salient to users to mitigate the\
+  We aim to develop interventions to make media-balance salient to users to mitigate\
-  \ spread of misinformation.
+  \ the spread of misinformation.
 Social sampling theory describes that our misperceptions\
   \ of others is explained by the sample of people we encounter (Galesic, Olsson,\
   \ and Rieskamp, 2012), and we are more likely to link to similar people online (Kossinets\
   \ & Watts, 2009).
 Our interventions address limitations in individual views of the\